-Review of our Singapore Airlines Suites class flight from Sydney to Singapore.
+Our Singapore Airlines Suites class review from Sydney to Singapore.

 Date: 17th April 2017

 As we began to plan for our gap year, I came up with the idea that I would love to leave Australia in style.
 At that time, the best option open to me was Singapore Suites.
 There was no way I was going to pay for these flights, so I made it my mission to accumulate enough points to book Sydney to Singapore.

 Most of the points were earned on our Citibank credit card, and transferred to Krisflyer points just before the transfer rate was devalued.
 The rest of the points we transferred from our Velocity Frequent Flyer accounts, which allows direct transfer to Krisflyer.

 Cost: 127,500 Krisflyer points for two tickets.